 When performing restores in a Data Guard environment where the backup is restored to an alternate Database Server, the process is nearly identical to restoring to the same Database Server.
-The differences are described in the following sections.
+The differences are described in the following topics.

-To restore a backup that used the User Defined Backup Tag option:
+To restore a backup that used the User Defined Backup Tag option, perform the following steps.

-- 1 On the Restore Options tab, select the Restore/Recover from User Defined Backup Tag check box. - 2 Complete the associated field by specifying the tag that corresponds to the backup set for the Database Server from which you want to restore.

-To ensure that the backup is restored to an alternate Database Server:

-On the Create Restore Job page, use the Target Client list to select the NetVault Backup Machine Name of the alternate or target Database Server for the restore.
+- 1 On the Restore Options tab, select the Restore/Recover from User Defined Backup Tag check box. - 2 Complete the associated field by specifying the tag that corresponds to the backup set for the Database Server from which you want to restore. - 3 Ensure that the backup is restored to an alternate Database Server. - On the Create Restore Job page, use the Target Client list to select the NetVault Backup Machine Name of the alternate or target Database Server for the restore.